MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A01-data-intro.md

 1. Ask a research question.

-2. Design a study and collect data. *Modules 1--2*
+2. Design a study and collect data.

-3. Summarize and visualize the data. *Modules 3--4*
+3. Summarize and visualize the data.

-4. Use statistical analysis methods to draw inferences from the data. *Modules 5 - 11*
+4. Use statistical analysis methods to draw inferences from the data.

-5. Communicate the results and answer the research question. *Weeks 6--14*
+5. Communicate the results and answer the research question.

 6. Revisit and look forward.